 More training -

-One week,I did my biggest week ever in terms of kilometers covered and on the Sunday I did my longest ride (went on so long that I felt like Forrest Gump running; hence the title):
+One week,I did my biggest week ever in terms of kilometers covered and on the Sunday I did my longest ride.
+It went on for so long that I felt like Forrest Gump running; hence the title -